gargsaar/singlepage_website_ni/_posts/2018-06-30-the-three-phases-of-my-life.markdown

 *Last and the current Phase – I call it “Keep Walking”*

 I am one of those who is mortally afraid of death.
 There are a couple of reasons that makes death so terrifying.
 Like what will happen to my loved ones when I am gone.
-But the thought that scares the shit of me is - have I done enough that I can die today?
+But the thought that scares the shit out of me is - have I done enough that I can die today?
 This thought bring a sense of urgency in my life and provide me a purpose.

 I don’t have a Mercedes, but the very fact that I can see, hear, & speak makes me feel fortunate when I think of those who can’t.
 I have a fortunate life, but just one life, so I have to make it count.
 Do everything I want to do.
 Make it immortal by doing something that my memory remains.
 And for that I need to keep walking!